niklata/ncron/README.md

 Read the man pages for more info!
 But what I've written here should be enough to get you started.

+## Upgrading

+The most recent (Feb2024) ncron makes some changes to the crontab format:

+- The dummy '!0' job is no longer required to terminate the crontab.
+- Single line comments starting with '#' or ';' are now allowed.
+- The syntax for specifying constraints uses '-' as a pair delimiter rather than ','.
+- The semantics and syntax for specifying time constraints has changed.
+  'hour=' and 'minute=' are replaced with 'time=', which allows for continuous blocks of hh:mm time to be specified as a constraint.
+- Constraint ranges must be low-high.
+If the old high-low behavior is needed, write two constraints in the form of low-high instead.
+  This restriction may be relaxed in the future.

 ## Downloads

 * [GitLab](https://gitlab.com/niklata/ncron)